-Precision studies were conducted using CLSI EP5-A guidelines17 with modifications based on CLSI EP18-P18 for unit-use devices.
+Precision studies were conducted using CLSI EP5-A guidelines42 with modifications based on CLSI EP18-P43 for unit-use devices.
 Results for within-run and total precision were determined using two levels of commercially available control materials and in the case of potassium two levels of plasma pools.
 The studies made use of multiple instruments and two reagent disc lots.
-Potassium and total carbon dioxide testing was performed at two sites over 20 days; sodium testing was performed at one site over 20 days; chloride testing was done at two sites over a period of five days.
+Calcium, creatinine, glucose, sodium and urea nitrogen testing was performed at one site; potassium and total carbon dioxide testing was performed at two sites over 20 days; chloride testing was done at two sites over a period of five days.
 Potassium testing was conducted at a CLIA waived site making use of three analyzers, one lot of reagent discs, and two operators over five days.